cespare/goclj/README.md

 Additionally, cljfmt applies various transformations to the code; these are discussed in the **Transforms** section, below.

-To install or update, use `go get -u github.com/cespare/goclj/cljfmt`.
+To install or update, run

+    go install github.com/cespare/goclj/cljfmt@latest

 Here is the output of `cljfmt -h`:

 ```
 usage: cljfmt [flags] [paths...]